mooseyfaith/asteroids/README.md

-# Astroids
+# Asteroids

-an astroids clone using mooselib
+An Asteroids clone using mooselib.
+This is basically a sample project to test out the features of mooselib.

+ALLWAYS WRITE THE USAGE CODE FIRST!